 s=βEkTm2eEkTm2 (2)

 where  is the temperature rate (K/s) and Tm is the temperature value related to maximum intensity of peak (K).
-A glow curve of quartz is originated by the convolution of several peaks [3-7].
-According to many authors the precise temperature value of these peaks depends on the origin of the quartz analysed [8-10].
-This represents the most important result of TL measurement [1-2] and depends upon the material of the sample in exam.
+A glow curve of quartz is originated by the convolution of several peaks [3]–[7].
+According to many authors, the precise temperature value of these peaks depends on the origin of the quartz analysed [8]–[10].
+This represents the most important result of TL measurement [1], [2] and depends upon the material of the sample under examination.

-The shape of each glow curve-peaks intensity (ITL) can be described by equation 3 and it could be approximated by an analytical expression based on the first order kinetics where Im indicates the TL intensity of the peak at temperature Tm [11]:
+The shape of each glow curve peak’s intensity (ITL), as described by equation 3, can be approximated by an analytical expression based on first-order kinetics where Im indicates the TL intensity of the peak at temperature Tm [11]:

 ITLT=Ime1+EkTmT-TmTm-eEkTmT-TmTm (3)

-For high quartz-concentration terracotta samples, four peaks at Tm=110 °C, 230 °C, 325 °C, and 375 °C have been individuated and in general, the 325 °C and 375 °C peaks are commonly used in TL dating because of their stability [12].
-In this work we consider the temperature values in °C coherently with the TL application to the cultural heritage scope.
-The 110 °C peak is no directly used in application of TL in archaeomaterials because at environment temperatures the traps are unstable and the electrons, and thus the TL signal, cannot build up over time.
-During the pottery's archaeological burial, the electrons, trapped at the imperfection and responsible for this TL peak, have long since decayed away following escape from trapping under the effects of environment ground temperature [13].
-It is used for pre-dose dating that is a well-established experimental method for determining the dose in case in which the ITL signal of a terracotta sample is affected by spurious signal and anomalous fading [14-15].
+For high quartz-concentration terracotta samples, four peaks at Tm=110 °C, 230 °C, 325 °C and 375 °C have been individuated.
+The 325 °C and 375 °C peaks are commonly used in TL dating because of their stability [12].
+In this work, we consider these temperature values in the context of the cultural heritage applications of TL.
+The 110 °C peak is not used directly in applications of TL in archaeomaterials because the traps and the electrons are unstable at environment temperatures, and thus the TL signal cannot build up over time.
+During the pottery's archaeological burial, the electrons trapped at imperfections, which are responsible for this TL peak, have long since escaped and decayed away under the effects of environment ground temperature [13].
+This peak is used for pre-dose dating, which is a well-established experimental method for determining the dose in cases in which the ITL signal of a terracotta sample is affected by spurious signal and anomalous fading [14], [15].

-The ITL peaks at Tm=110 °C, 230 °C, 325 °C and 375 °C play a fundamental role also in authenticity tests performed by TL.
-The authenticity test is aimed at distinguishing between old (=original) and new (=fake) ceramic art objects through different sets of ITL measurement.
-These sets consist in the heating at constant rate (), in the recording of the natural ITL signals (natural glow curve) and then in the exposure of the sample to a calibration dose of beta radiation preferably at a level comparable to its natural dose.
-The elaboration of the calibration curve to be compared with the natural glow curve represents the final step [16-18].
-The data interpretation is a key phase and we have to consider many factors that regard above all the sampling of the sample to be authenticated.
-As known, the sample is collected in form of powder by a drill at low speed in hidden area of the artefact to be analysed.
-The use of drilling, mandatory in order to speed up the procedure, presents as main drawback the local enhancement of the temperature and so the possibility to cause loss of the ITL signal due to the dependence of the ITL signal on the heating rate, as put in evidence in the equations 1-3.
-In particular, the increasing of heating rate caused the decreasing of the TL intensity emission [19-23].
+The ITL peaks at Tm=110 °C, 230 °C, 325 °C and 375 °C also play a fundamental role in authenticity tests performed by TL.
+Authenticity tests are used to distinguish between old (original) and new (fake) ceramic art objects through different sets of ITL measurement.
+These sets consist of heating at a constant rate (), recording the natural ITL signals (natural glow curve) and then exposing the sample to a calibration dose of beta radiation, preferably at a level comparable to its natural dose.
+Finally, the calibration curve is elaborated and compared with the natural glow curve [16]–[18].
+Data interpretation is a key phase, and many factors must be considered, above all the method of obtaining the sample to be authenticated.
+As stated above, the sample is collected in the form of powder by drilling at low speed in a hidden area of the artefact to be analysed.
+The use of drilling, which is necessary in order to speed up the procedure, has a main drawback of enhancing the local temperature and so possibly causing a diminishment of the ITL signal due to its dependence on the heating rate.
+This is evident in equations (1)–(3).
+In particular, increasing the heating rate causes the intensity of the TL emission to decrease [19]–[23].

-This underestimation can implicate erroneous results in terms of false negatives because the reduced ITL signal from an authentic sample could be confused with the noise and then make it considered as a fake.
+This underestimation can lead to erroneous results in terms of false negatives because the reduced ITL signal from an authentic sample could be confused with noise, causing the artefact to be considered a fake.

-In the framework of measurements, TL is the object of different studies aimed at improving the capabilities of new architectures for automatic sensing and readout systems [24-28].
+Within the framework of measurement, TL is the object of several studies that seek to improve the capabilities of new architectures for automatic sensing and readout systems [24]–[28].